Active Pilot · Georgia & California

 $100 Week™ + CoinQuest™

-Where behavior is practiced — a browser simulation and a student fintech app that generate real behavioral data.
+Where behavior is practiced.
+A browser simulation and a student fintech app that generate real, quantifiable behavioral data through play.

 iMPACT Partners™

-Five books are available now.
+Five-book series — available through inquiry.
 The ecosystem is live.
-Schools piloting today are on the ground floor of a 10-book franchise arc.
+Schools piloting today are joining a planned 10-book franchise arc.

-We're actively expanding the pilot cohort.
-Teachers, librarians, curriculum directors, and program administrators — if you work with K–8 students and care about financial behavior, this is the conversation to start.
+We are actively expanding the pilot cohort.
+Curriculum directors, principals, librarians, and program administrators — if you work with K–8 students, this is the inquiry to submit.

 FLIQ Score™ behavioral data — proprietary to this program